Autumn leaf color: Anthocyanins

-The reds, the purples, and their blended combinations that decorate autumn foliage come from another group of pigments in the cells called anthocyanins.
+The reds, the purples, the pinks, and their blended combinations that decorate autumn foliage come from another group of pigments in the cells called anthocyanins.
 Unlike the carotenoids, these pigments are not present in the leaf throughout the growing season, but are actively produced towards the end of summer.
 They develop in late summer in the sap of the cells of the leaf, and this development is the result of complex interactions of many influences both inside and outside the plant.
 Their formation depends on the breakdown of sugars in the presence of bright light as the level of phosphate in the leaf is reduced.

 During the summer growing season, phosphate is at a high level.
 It has a vital role in the breakdown of the sugars manufactured by chlorophyll, but in autumn, phosphate, along with the other chemicals and nutrients, moves out of the leaf into the stem of the plant.
 When this happens, the sugar-breakdown process changes, leading to the production of anthocyanin pigments.
 The brighter the light during this period, the greater the production of anthocyanins and the more brilliant the resulting color display.
 When the days of autumn are bright and cool, and the nights are chilly but not freezing, the brightest colorations usually develop.

 Anthocyanins temporarily color the edges of some of the very young leaves as they unfold from the buds in early spring.
 They also give the familiar color to such common fruits as cranberries, red apples, blueberries, cherries, strawberries, and plums.

-Anthocyanins are present in about 10% of tree species in temperate regions, although in certain areas most famously northern New England up to 70% of tree species may produce the pigment.
+Anthocyanins are present in about 10% of tree species in temperate regions, although in certain — most famously northern New England — up to 70% of tree species may produce the pigment.
 In autumn forests, they appear vivid in the maples, oaks, sourwood, sweetgums, dogwoods, tupelos, cherry trees, and persimmons.
 These same pigments often combine with the carotenoids' colors to create the deeper orange, fiery reds, and bronzes typical of many hardwood species.

 Function of autumn colors

 Deciduous plants were traditionally believed to shed their leaves in autumn primarily because the high costs involved in their maintenance would outweigh the benefits from photosynthesis during the winter period of low light availability and cold temperatures.
-In many cases, this turned out to be oversimplistic other factors involved include insect predation, water loss, and damage from high winds or snowfall.
+In many cases, this turned out to be oversimplistic — other factors involved include insect predation, water loss, and damage from high winds or snowfall.

 Anthocyanins, responsible for red-purple coloration, are actively produced in autumn, but not involved in leaf-drop.
 A number of hypotheses on the role of pigment production in leaf-drop have been proposed, and generally fall into two categories: interaction with animals, and protection from nonbiological factors.